Skip to content

 Builder Guide

-The builder side of the public API lets you create and edit forms programmatically with an API key.
-All builder endpoints live under /papi/v1/forms and authenticate with the x-api-key header.
+The management side of the public API lets form owners manage forms and submissions programmatically with an API key.
+All management endpoints live under /papi/v1/management and authenticate with the x-api-key header.

 Read the Overview first if you have not — every response uses the standard envelope.